lenny-rbn/ORB/README.md

 # ORB
 O.R.B. is a Platformer in 2.5D view made on Unity.  <br>
 It's playable on PC with a controller. <br>
-Made by 9 students at Isart Digital. <br>
+Made by 9 students at Isart Digital in one month. <br>

 Game Designers: <br>
 -Théo CARLUY <br>